FelixNica/driving-object-detector/README.md

 ![](img/sample_batch-0_2.jpg)
 ![](img/sample_batch-0_3.jpg)

-The images above are taken randomly from the Google search results for "car on road" and "pedestrians" and were annotated with the 'dod_beta_6' version of the detector.
+The images above are taken randomly from the Google image search results for "car on road" and "pedestrians" and were annotated with the 'dod_beta_6' version of the detector.
 The images are not found in training or validation data sets and offer an overview of detection performance on real world data.